 In order to be convincing, a coach must appeal to the team’s senses.
 Ethos relates to the coach’s appeal, pathos relates to the appeal of the team, and logos relates to the appeal of the argument itself.
 All three elements are essential in order to persuade teams effectively.
 However, you can even use it to convince your friend why this movie WASN’T really good (Ethos) to get someone else excited about something they might not otherwise care much for( Logos).

 The three elements of the rhetorical triangle are interconnected, and all three must be considered when crafting your argument.
-In order for your team to believe what you’re saying, you must first establish yourself as a credible source.
+For your team to believe what you’re saying, you must establish yourself as a credible source.
 This can be done by sharing your qualifications and experiences and using language that conveys trustworthiness.

 Lastly, you’ll use logic and reasoning to support your claims.
 This is where you’ll use data, statistics, or other forms of evidence to back up what you’re saying.

-You can learn more about being a persuasive coach, or get help creating an argument for your upcoming debate by contacting me.
-I will be discussing these topics during DASA’s DevOps Coach program – find out all of the information here! https://wareness.com/events/
+You can learn more about being a persuasive coach or get help creating an argument for your upcoming debate by contacting me.
+I will discuss these topics during the Digital Savvy Leadership program.